yannicnoller/yannicnoller.github.io/_news/2023_05_news_issta.md

 related_posts: false
 ---

-I have been invited to serve on the *Program Committee* for *ISSTA 2024* !
+I have been invited to serve on the *Program Committee* for [ISSTA 2024](https://conf.researchr.org/home/issta-2024)!
 Looking forward to great submissions :smile: